woodruffw/et/README.md

 *et0000000 has quit ()
 ```

 Currently, output from system commands is limited to approximately 512 characters.
+For more information on IRC's limitations, read [RFC 2812](http://tools.ietf.org/rfc/rfc2812.txt).

+**IMPORTANT**: Because I tested `et` with ngIRCd, I made a few assumptions about common server characteristics.
+For example, `et` will always respond to a `PING` with
+a `PONG` message containing the server's name, simply because that's the most common `PING`/`PONG` message.
+If you encounter timeout issues, it's probably because your IRC server
+sends a different `PING` message.

 ### Proof of Concept
 The original PoC Python script can be found under *./src/poc/et.py*.
 Like the actual version, it does work and *WILL* expose your machine.